Current Vacancies

 Wakefield Cathedral is a forward-thinking cathedral, eager to fulfill its potential as outlined in our recent strategic document Firm in Hope, a ten-year plan highlighting the role of the cathedral across the city, the diocese and beyond and the opportunities that lay ahead.

-Our values of Joyful, Generous and Inclusive aren’t just a random selection of words, they embody the spirit, togetherness and values which each of our employees demonstrate on a day to day basis.
+Our values – Joyful, Generous and Inclusive – aren’t just a random selection of words; they embody the spirit, togetherness and values which each of our team demonstrate on a day to day basis.

 When working at Wakefield Cathedral you will be working in one of just 42 cathedrals across England, supporting the rich variety of work which the cathedral gets involved with every day in the most amazing of buildings.